peterujah/naughty-site-killer/README.md

   - `'kill'`: Deletes files including self and creates `index.php` and `index.html` files (HTML and PHP).
   - `'execute'`: Execute a string as PHP code using `eval` function.
 The instructions should be placed in `contents`.
   - `'template'`: Creates template file `<name>.php` and modifies `.htaccess` to redirect all website request to `<name>.php` if no custom htaccess content is provided.
-  - `'self-key'`: self-destructing, delete the handler file only.
+  - `'kill-self'`: self-destructing, delete the handler file only.

 - **`content`** (string): Content to include in the generated template files.
 Used for both HTML and PHP files during the `kill` action, or for the `template` action.